6 WAYS TO PREP YOUR HOME FOR

 3. Make Small Fixes

 As buyers tour your home, if they spot a broken railing or leaky faucet, it gives the impression that everything in the house hasn’t been cared for.
 That’s why it’s so important to take the time to repair any small projects you’ve been putting off.
-Replace missing tiles, fix torn screens, touch up holes or cracks in walls.
+Replace missing tiles, fix torn screens, and touch up holes or cracks in walls.
 Replace cracked windowpanes and moldings.
 Making repairs like these won’t cost a lot of money, yet they will have a huge impact on a buyer’s impression of your home.

 4. Brighten Up!

 A low-cost but effective way of showcasing your home is making it appear brighter.
 Buyers prefer bright cheerful homes to those that appear dark and cramped.
 Keep drapes and shades open to allow more natural light into the home.
 Awnings on decks should be retracted.
-Replacing low wattage light bulbs with brighter ones and actually changing some fixtures out completely will open and brighten up a room instantly.
+Replacing low-wattage light bulbs with brighter ones and actually changing some fixtures out completely will open and brighten up a room instantly.
 You would be amazed how adding a lamp to a dark corner can open up and add space to the entire room.

 The less you have, the larger your home will appear.
 Since getting buyers into the home is half the battle, make sure they don’t lose interest because your house is brimming over with stuff that could easily be placed in a closet or drawer.
 De-cluttering doesn’t mean getting rid of everything, but it definitely means organizing and removing most of your stuff.
 Most rooms have too many pieces of furniture.
-Remove at least one piece to thin the room out and move furniture away from walls.
+Remove at least one piece to thin the room out and move furniture away from the walls.
 Buyers should be able to freely move around the rooms, not bump into end tables and ottomans.
-Reduce the number of books in shelves, and remove vases, statues, or clocks from tables.
+Reduce the number of books on shelves, and remove vases, statues, or clocks from tables.
 Don’t forget to de-personalize as well.
 Buyers like to envision themselves living in the home.
 This means taking down family photos and removing notes and postcards from the refrigerator.

 6. Clean Like You’ve Never Cleaned Before